fadymedhat/MCLNN-theano/index_generator/README.md

  * The dataset is balanced, i.e. each category has 40 samples.
  * The dataset is released into 5-folds.

-So each fold has 8 samples of a specific category.
 The below listing shows the required configuration to generate the training, testing and validation indices for the 5-fold cross-validation.

+ __Note:__ a special setting for the ESC10 files is they have predefined assignment, where each 8 files of a category belong to a fold.
+This is where the BATCH_SIZE_PER_FOLD_ASSIGNMENT configuration parameter, in the listing below, becomes handy to specify how many files to assign to a fold per assignment iteration.

 ```